Monday, November 25, 2019

 There were a few dishes that were staples of Thanksgiving dinners over the full span of the 50 years.
 Nearly every single menu I found had turkey as its centerpiece, which was not a surprise at all.
 It was, however, sometimes replaced by other meats (particularly during the Great Depression).
 Almost all the menus also included pumpkin pie.
 Again, no surprise there.
 I was a little surprised to see how common oysters were as part of the meal, and delighted to find whole celery (a product of Horseheads in the early 1900s) was also quite popular.

 Cranberries were also part of the vast majority of menus I found.
 There was cranberry sauce, cranberry jelly, cranberry sherbet, cranberry pudding, cranberry pie, or some other cranberry dish on nearly every table in homes and in restaurants for Thanksgiving dinner.
 Many newspaper articles included new ways to cook cranberries.
-Click here to find a collection of some of those recipes.
 But, in 1917, just seven months into the United States involvement in World War I, cranberry sauce was declared taboo on the Thanksgiving menu.
 There was a sugar shortage because of the war, so the New York Food Conservation Commission discourage people from serving cranberry sauce at their dinners.

 Wartime shortages were common again during World War II.
 In 1943, articles reminded people that despite having to trim their feasts, there were still plenty of traditional dishes that could be made with slight modifications.
 Stuffing could be made with margarine instead of butter and sweet potatoes could be cooked with molasses rather than sugar.
 And don’t forget the green tomato pickles made from your own Victory Garden!
 Just after the end of the war, articles continued to urge people to be respectful of what food they had and not waste a single bite.
 They also provided a grand array of recipes for leftover turkey.